CitizenAgim/PokerApp/docs/UI_AGENT_INSTRUCTIONS.md

 - [ ] Does the component look correct in Light Mode?
 - [ ] Does the layout break on a small screen?
 - [ ] Are there any hardcoded dimensions that should be relative?
+- [ ] Is the keyboard handling implemented correctly (no overlapping)?